 Guinea pigs should also be given healthy pellet food.
 Choose guinea pig pellets that are flavorless and do not contain added grains or dried foods.
 If you give your guinea pig flavored pellets, it may turn down the non-flavored varieties in the future, which tend to be healthier.

-Pellets are basically just made from hay and provide the guinea pig with many of the same nutrients but in a more convenient form.
-To make sure your guinea pig is consuming the healthiest type of pellets possible, look for brands that are made from grass hays.
+Pellets are made from hay and provide guinea pigs with many of the same nutrients, but in a more convenient form.
+To make sure your guinea pig is consuming the healthiest type of pellets possible, look for brands made from grass hays.

-Despite the fact that pellets are mostly made from hay, guinea pigs usually favor them over raw hay.
-This is why portion control is important.
-If you provide your guinea pig with a constant source of pellets, there is a good chance it will eat excessively and become overweight.
-It may also neglect its raw hay, which can lead to digestive issues, as well as excessively long teeth and other dental issues.
+Even though pellets are mostly made from hay, guinea pigs usually favor them over raw hay.
+If you provide your guinea pig with a constant source of pellets, there is a good chance it will overeat and become overweight.
+It may also neglect its raw hay, which can lead to digestive issues, as well as excessively long teeth and other dental problems.
+This is why portion control is essential.